Zzzzzzyt/RocketSimulator/README.md

 ```

 The effect of thrust changing as atmospheric pressure decreases is not accounted.
+The atmosphere pressure calculation is a bit unreal(to be fixed).
 The rocket is set to manual control mode by default.